 Good writing leads to good learning.
 Here are some basic writing rules to follow:

-Feedback is a powerful tool in your e-learning toolkit.
+Feedback is a powerful tool in your e-learning toolkit and building a feedback culture is one of the best practices for e-learning design.
 Learners naturally want to know where they’re going wrong and find out how they can improve their performance.
 Take advantage of this by using test questions in your e-learning courses as an opportunity for offering feedback.

 The feedback culture also shouldn’t be limited to your learners.
-Authoring tools, including Easygenerator, enable you to seamlessly collaborate with colleagues and subject matter experts or request feedback, via comments, notifications, and co-authoring.
-Ultimately ensuring your content is up to date, effective, and didactically-sound.
+Authoring tools, including Easygenerator, enable you to seamlessly collaborate with colleagues and subject matter experts.
+You can even request feedback from team members via comments and co-authoring, which ultimately ensures your e-learning content design is effective, up to date, and didactically sound.

 Test scores are the usual standard for measuring a course’s effectiveness.
 However, they don’t always tell the whole story.
 Learner engagement is a better indicator for determining whether your course adds value.